A Dynamic Stochastic Block Model for Multidimensional Networks: Bayesian Inference

 \subsection{Prior specification}

 Given the presence of latent variables in the DSBMM, the observed likelihood is not tractable.
-Moreover, the specification (\ref{eq:dichmod}) introduces all possible interaction effects between layers, causing an over--parameterization issue.
+Moreover, the specification (\ref{eq:dichmod}) introduces all possible interaction effects between layers, causing over--parameterization.
 A Bayesian approach addresses these issues and provides uncertainty measures of the latent variables and the parameters such as credible intervals \citep{yang2011detecting}.
-The prior distributions used for the connectivity parameters and the initial partition of the nodes are described in Table \ref{tab:4}.
-These priors are assumed to be independent and are commonly used in the SBM literature given its convenience as conditional conjugate \citep{yang2011detecting,sweet2015incorporating,lee2019review}.
-It should be noticed that all parameters are scalar, but $\alpha^{(\ell)}$ and $\beta^{(\ell)}_{qr}$, the size of this latter depending on the number of covariates included.
+The prior distributions used for the connectivity parameters are

+which belong to the Normal, Inverse--Gamma, Beta, and Dirichlet families, respectively.
+These distributions are assumed to be independent and are commonly used in the SBM literature, given their convenience as conditional conjugate \citep{yang2011detecting,lee2019review}.